CCExtractor/website/content/wiki/dokuwiki.md

-[](doku>wiki:dokuwiki) DokuWiki is a simple to use and highly versatile Open Source [wp\>wiki](wp>wiki) software that doesn\'t require a database.
+[](doku>wiki:dokuwiki) DokuWiki is a simple to use and highly versatile Open Source [wp\>wiki](wp>wiki) software that doesn't require a database.
 It is loved by users for its clean and readable [wiki:syntax](wiki:syntax).
-The ease of maintenance, backup and integration makes it an administrator\'s favorite.
+The ease of maintenance, backup and integration makes it an administrator's favorite.
 Built in [access controls](doku>acl) and [authentication connectors](doku>auth) make DokuWiki especially useful in the enterprise context and the large number of